OCA/contract/contract_recurring_analytic_distribution/README.rst

 Analytic plans for contract recurring invoices
 ==============================================

-This module allows to include an analytic plan on each recurring invoice line, so if you set it, this will be taken to be transferred to the invoice instead of the analytic account of the contract.
+This module allows to include an analytic distribution on each recurring invoice line, so if you set it, this will be taken to be transferred to the invoice instead of the analytic account of the contract.

 Usage
 =====